MarkHershey/SnapTrack/Docs/report.md

 - Data is retrieved from database using our Data Model
 - Data is then put to `MutableLiveData`
 - At View Controller, UI elements get updated due to `OnChange` listener being triggered.

+#### Analytics

+For analytics page, we made use of an external library: [MPAndroidChart](https://github.com/PhilJay/MPAndroidChart).

+#### NFC Read / Write

+- We defined our own NFC info schema to store user activity on an NFC tag.
+- We defined our own NFC signature to double-check data validity.
+- For detailed technical description of NFC implementation, please refer to another document [here](https://github.com/MarkHershey/SnapTrack/blob/master/Docs/NFC.md).

 ## User Flow